Magnetic Properties of the Second Mott Lobe in Pairing Hamiltonians: Conclusions

 \section{Conclusions}

 We have investigated the Mott insulating state of bosonic pairing Hamiltonians using analytical and numerical techniques.
 We have described the behavior of a broad range of physical observables, including local expectation values and correlation functions, within the framework of the paradigmatic quantum Ising model.
 As advocated in Refs.~\cite{Bhaseen:Feshising,Hohenadler:QPT,Eckholt:Comment} our results are consistent with the absence of super--Mott behavior within the second Mott lobe.
+Our results differ from the usual two-band Bose--Hubbard model which exhibits counterflow superfluidity \cite{Kuklov:Counter,Hu:Counter} since Feshbach resonant pairing interactions favor a distinct Mott phase with either two atoms or one molecule per site.
+As such, XY terms generically appear at cubic order in the hopping strengths and are intrinsically suppressed.
+An alternative way to see this is to note that for finite Feshbach coupling, the symmetry of the Hamiltonian is reduced from ${\rm U}(1)\times {\rm U}(1)$ down to ${\rm U}(1)\times{\mathbb Z}_2$.
+As such, one naively expects Ising transitions to occur in a Mott phase with large phase fluctuations and an unbroken ${\rm U}(1)$ symmetry.
+Nonetheless, one cannot rule out the possibility of novel transitions in other regions of the phase diagram due to higher order terms in the strong coupling expansion becoming appreciable.
+It would be interesting to explore this in more detail.
 In addition, we highlight the possibility of using these systems to explore the ${\rm E}_8$ mass spectrum of the FM Ising model in a magnetic field.
 There are many directions for further research including the influence of higher bands and the possibility of realizing Ising transitions in Bose--Fermi mixtures; see Appendix \ref{Sect:Fermi}.